PE and Sport Premium

 * Entry Fees to competitions and transport costs = £1700

 Over the past 3 years, our school has received a total of £22,500 in PE and Sports funding, which has helped to enhanced the provision we provide.

 Having previously analyzed and evaluated the schools afterschool programme we have successfully:

 - funded participation in variety of matches and competitions

 - increased the diversity of the after-school sports curriculum

 - contributed towards extra swimming sessions for some KS2 children

-Children are taught swimming in Years 3, 4 and 5 at St Anthony’s.
+Children are taught to swim in Y4, and if required also in Y5/6 at St Francis.
 This information will be updated regularly in line with progress.

 Year 3 (still to be assessed in swimming lessons in Summer term)